gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction2.md

 In the function `sumIsOdd` we have used brackets to force `add n1 n2` to be evaluated before its value is supplied as an argument to `isOdd`.
 This is necessary because without brackets, the expression `isOdd add n1 n2` would be treated as a call to `isOdd` providing 3 arguments `add`, `n1` and `n2`.

-An alternative to using brackets is to force the order of evaluation with the pipe operators `<|` and `|>`, where the part of the expression at the thick end of the arrow is evaluated before the part at the thin end.
+An alternative to using brackets is to force the order of evaluation with the pipe operators `<|` and `|>`, where the part of the expression at the wide end of the triangle is evaluated before the part at the pointy end.
 For example, the following is exactly equivalent to `sumIsOdd`:

 ```elm {l}